What Is WiFi 6E?

 - High concurrency

-Wi-Fi 6E can work on the 6 GHz frequency band, providing additional 1200 MHz spectrum resources, which are even more than the total resources provided by the 2.4 GHz and 5 GHz frequency bands.
+Wi-Fi 6E can work on the 6 GHz frequency band, providing an additional 1200 MHz in spectrum resources, which are even more than the total resources provided by the 2.4 GHz and 5 GHz frequency bands.
 These new spectrum resources alleviate channel congestion and improve the concurrency rate.